Monday, August 22, 2022

 'Ok, got that,' said Lee.
 'What's in it for us?
 What's our mission?'

 'That’s complex.
 Playing the diva will be none other than Miss Braids ...
 Cleopatra.
-The programme notes they reprinted had her real lover, Antony, as the painter, going to be interesting, eh?
-Mr. Footwell with an Antony mask perhaps?
-Would she blow her own cover by revealing the very notion of masks?'
+The programme notes they reprinted had her real lover, Antony, as the painter, going to be interesting, eh?'

 'They're going to recognise us anywhere near the place,' objected Faye.